-Why should you make a trust?
+Why should you make a declaration of trust?

 Trusts can be used in order to avoid or address problems, they allow for control of assets by nominated trustees.
 They are viable for both personal and commercial uses.
 The two main areas trusts are used for are domestic matters and taxation.